 ORV/ATV Riding in MichiganAgency: Natural Resources

-Michigan offers many trail riding opportunities.
-Michigan's public Off-Road Vehicle (ORV) trail/route system provides four types of riding opportunities: motorcycle trails, all terrain vehicle (ATV) trails, ORV routes which are open to ORVs of all sizes including Secretary of State licensed vehicles, and scramble areas.
+Michigan's public Off-Road Vehicle (ORV) trail/route system provides four types of riding opportunities, including motorcycle trails, all terrain vehicle (ATV) trails, ORV routes (which are open to ORVs of all sizes including Secretary of State licensed vehicles) and scramble areas.

-There are five scramble areas, two of which are on state forests (St. Helen's Motorsport Area and Black Lake Scramble Area), one at Silver Lake State Park, one at Bull Gap in the Huron National Forest, and one at The Mounds, a Genesee County Park.
+There are five scramble areas, including two in the state forest (St. Helen's Motorsport Area and Black Lake Scramble Area), one at Silver Lake State Park, one at Bull Gap in the Huron National Forest and one at The Mounds (a Genesee County Park).
 Please note that a Recreation Passport is required for entry into Silver Lake State Park.
 Check with the land owners of the other scramble areas for entry requirements in addition to an ORV license.